Nils Mesterton: Personal background

 Nils Mesterton was born in Stockholm as the third son and fourth child of lieutenant Carl Daniel Mesterton and Ebba von Redlich, daughter of the German consul-general in Stockholm.
 His grandfather was the doctor Carl Benedict Mesterton.
 Mesterton's father died in 1889, and in 1899 his mother married the poet Oscar Levertin, who became Mesterton's stepfather.

 Following his upper-secondary final examination, Mesterton was trained as a reserve officer in the Swedish Army.
 He also finished a government administration examination and studied economics at the university.
 Thereafter, he worked some time at a bank office.
 He later became an officer at the Västernorrland Regiment (I 21) in Sollefteå, Ångermanland.

 Ådalen shootings

 On 14 May 1931 in Lunde, Västernorrland County, a demonstration was taking place between striking workers and strikebreakers when rioting broke out, and military troops from the Västernorrland Regiment were called in to maintain order.
 Captain Mesterton was the leader of the military unit.
 Protesters started to throw stones at the troops, and tried to enter the area where the strikebreakers were located.
-The troops opened fire, and five people, of them four protesters and one bystander, were killed.
+The troops opened fire, killing four protesters and a bystander.